grantwinney/GhostSharp/README.md

 var post = auth.GetPostBySlug(PostSlug);
 ```

+### Accessing Private API, Use an Existing Auth Token

-Also, if you already have an auth token, you can just supply that:
+If you already have an auth token, you can just supply that:

 ```csharp
 var url = "https://your-site.com"